mpcsb/testing_branch/_posts/2026-08-29-distillation-targeted-labels.md

 ---
 Code: [github.com/mpcsb/tb-llm-distillation](https://github.com/mpcsb/tb-llm-distillation)

-An LLM can label a text-classification dataset quickly.
-That does not make the labels ground truth.
+An LLM can label a text-classification dataset without building a task-specific model first.
+But a large API pass still takes time, and every new prediction carries the teacher's latency and cost.
+The labels are not ground truth either.

-The difficult examples are exactly where an LLM is most likely to be inconsistent: mixed evidence, vague language, neighbouring classes, and rules with awkward exceptions.
-Unfortunately, these are also the examples that define the decision boundary of the smaller model trained from those labels.
+The difficult examples are often where an LLM is least consistent: mixed evidence, vague language, neighbouring classes, and rules with awkward exceptions.
+Those examples also define the decision boundary of the smaller model trained from the labels.

-So I think the useful question comes **after** distillation:
+That shifts the question **after** distillation:

 > Once a student model has learned most of the task, where should the next unit of labelling budget go?

 Not towards another random batch.
 Much of that batch will repeat what the model already knows.

-Instead, I want to use the student to probe the teacher-labelled dataset, identify weak class boundaries, and retrieve new examples specifically from those regions.
+A better use of the budget is to probe the teacher-labelled dataset with the student, identify weak class boundaries, and retrieve new examples from those regions.

+Distillation also changes the economics of inference.
+Once trained, the student can score large datasets locally—even on CPU—without a paid LLM call for every row.
+CPU inference is not fast in absolute terms, but an offline batch can cost much less than repeatedly sending the same task to a large hosted model.
+The teacher is used sparingly, where semantic judgement is needed.
+The student handles dense, routine passes over training, validation and acquisition data.

 ---